Top 10 Corrupt Politician

 4. Vice-President Spiro Agnew

 He got into trouble when the U.S. Department of Justice started investigating Mr. Agnew for tax laundering, extortion, conspiracy and even bribery.
-This investigation led to criminal charges and finally he accepted bribes related charges that happened during his tenure as the governor of Maryland.
+This investigation led to criminal charges and political corruption, he finally accepted bribes related charges that happened during his tenure as the governor of Maryland.

 5. Congressman Charles Rangel